 The SJU club water polo team was established in 2009 by a group of high school friends that wanted to carry their involvement with the sport from high school into college.
 The team has now been passed down to a younger generation that are just as devoted to the sport as the founders.
 Water polo is an intense sport that requires endurance, strength, and a competitive mindset to succeed.
 It has been described as an aquatic version of handball and is an olympic sport.
 The team is constantly looking for new members in the hopes of growing and becoming more of a threat in our division, facing teams such as UPenn, Nova, UDel, and more.
 Water polo is an excellent way to get in shape in a fun, laid back, yet hard working environment.
 We practice at the O’Pake Pool from 8-10pm on Monday thru Thursday.
 No experience necessary at all, a competitive swimming background is well sought after however.

-In order to practice and compete in our club sports all participants must register prior to their first practice or tryout by completing the registration form.
+In order to practice and compete in our club sports all participants must register prior to their first practice or tryout by completing the club sport registration form.

 All participants must also read and turn in a club sport participation packet.
 This packet includes information on club dues, insurance, injuries, club responsibilities, anti-hazing policies and physical form.
 Packets are to be turned in to Alex Kissinger whose office is located in the upper lobby of the O’Pake Recreation Center.

-Each club sport member is responsible for their dues and supplemental insurance prior to the beginning of their season which can be paid below.
+Each club sport member is responsible for their dues and supplemental insurance prior to the beginning of their season.

-Any questions related to club sport registration can be directed to Alex Kissinger.
+Any questions related to club sport registration can be directed to Alexandra Kissinger.

 Club athletes are responsible to report any injuries and illnesses to the Saint Joseph’s University campus recreation staff, including signs and symptoms of a concussion.
 This includes both athletic and non-athletic related injuries / illnesses / medical conditions which might occur, and any medication, treatments, tests or treating facility notes which are needed in order to determine health status.
 Students will be presented information regarding concussions, including signs, symptoms, causes and complications of a concussion.
 It is their responsibility to notify the Campus Recreation staff immediately if they suspect a concussion has been sustained.
 Failure to notify Campus Recreation staff of any injuries / illnesses / medical conditions is a violation of the Sport Club Manual and appropriate outcomes will be determined.